Click below and find questions and answer – og what others have experienced...

 Dear TexCare,

-I have bought TexCare wool, silk and cotton wash and am especially very impressed with how old cotton fabric becomes as new to look at.
-However, I have a slight concern: when the thread ends are constantly removed (how does this happen) – will the fabric not be worn thinly much faster?
+I have bought TexCare wool, silk and cotton wash and am especially impressed with how old cotton fabric looks like new.
+However, I have a small concern: when the thread ends are constantly being removed (however that happens) – won't the fabric wear out much faster?

-And just another question: what do I do with all the packets of Daisies washing powder I have standing?
+And just another question: what do I do with all the packages of Tusindfryd washing powder I have standing?
 Or in other words – I think I've completely switched to TexCare!

 Answer:

-I can tell you that while Cottonwash removes the lint that occurs when cotton is used and washed, we're down in the small things department, so it takes a good microscope to see what's going on.
-And the jersey can get toad-old, and yet only lose a few milligrams in weight.
-So it doesn't wear the clothes.
+I can tell you that Cottonwash does remove the fuzz that occurs when cotton is used and washed, but we're talking about tiny amounts, so you'd need a good microscope to see what's going on.
+And the sweater can be ancient and still only lose a few milligrams in weight.
+So it doesn't wear down the clothes.

-But when the lint is gone, the colors shine brighter.
+But when the fuzz is gone, the colors shine brighter.

-What removes these lints is a very special enzyme that is naturally found in nature – in a forest floor, for example, where it helps to break down the fallen leaves, and is part of the cycle that creates new topsoil.
+What removes this fuzz is a very special enzyme that is naturally found in nature – in a forest floor, for example, where it helps break down fallen leaves and is part of the cycle that creates new topsoil.
 So it's pure ecology.

-If you want the pre-washed clothes beautiful in the colors, then vas 1-2 times in CottonBOOST – you will be amazed!
+If you want your pre-washed clothes to have great colors, wash them 1-2 times in CottonBOOST – you'll be amazed!

 TexCare